-The programme is composed of four pillars, to motivate and stimulate visitors to recycle:
+Our approach consists of four key pillars designed to motivate and encourage visitors to recycle: